Is your clinical study dementia-friendly?

 Pain, rupture, locked, and frozen.
 Discomfort, tear, stiff, and worn.
 Which of these sets of words would you want your doctor to use when describing your illnesses?
 It's safe to say: we would all prefer the latter.

 ”Anxiety weighs down the heart, but a kind word cheers it up.”
 There is a lot of truth in this simple proverb.
 A recent study by HAND found that words can shape or reinforce a patient’s coping strategies.
 Pain isn’t just physical, it’s also mental: psychological distress has been proven to be an important predictor of pain intensity and disability in patients.
-So, to attract and retain candidates for any clinical trial, researchers must think positively.
+So, to attract and retain candidates for clinical trials, research sites must think positively.
 A dementia-friendly study exemplifies care through meticulous word choice across all forms of communication.
 Positive communication is defined by several factors: positive intentionality, initiative, adaptation, empathetic listening, and social support.
 Whether it's on an informative leaflet or during a consultation with the candidate, the researcher's language must always be empathetic to the individual.
 Remember: while actions speak louder than words, it still matters what you say.

 Champion these values

 Make sure patients feel content and safe, with a sense of self-worth and purpose.
 Suffering pain, distress, fear, loneliness, and humiliation can all detract from the quality of one’s life.
 Dementia-friendly projects must focus on inclusion and social engagement.
-An ideal study enables the person with dementia to continue their interests, and include mentoring that allows research participation to have practical benefits.
+An ideal study enables the person with dementia to continue their interests, and include mentoring that allows clinical research participation to have practical benefits.

 Over the last fifty years, there has been a lot of positive change concerning individual autonomy and decision-making.
 The progressive view upheld by dementia-friendly organizations is this: patients must retain their own sense of self, and must not be defined by their illness.
 The stigma surrounding mental illness needs to be challenged by medical specialists.
 Never talk about the patient as if they’re not in the room listening - even if their mental state is deteriorated and you’re speaking with a caregiver, always keep their dignity and humanity in mind.
-(Check out our key strategies for tackling stigma in the health industry, here).

 Despite all the differences between people – in their cognitive or physical capacities, in their ethnicity, religion, gender or sexual orientation, in their age or level of wealth and so on – it’s important to remember that we are all of equal worth.
 It is widely recognised that people who are routinely treated with disrespect, as inferiors, have reduced quality of life.
-Dementia-friendly organisations fight proudly against discrimination in all areas of their study; meaning that any results produced feel inclusive and should, in theory, work for all.
+Dementia-friendly organisations fight proudly against descrimination in all areas of their study; meaning that any results produced feel inclusive and should, in theory, work for all.